 Key features include:

-• Always-on monitoring: Continuously monitors traffic to protected Azure resources and automatically mitigates attacks when anomalies are detected
+- Always-on monitoring and automatic mitigation: Continuously monitors traffic to protected resources and automatically mitigates network-layer attacks when anomalies are detected, with attack metrics appearing in the portal within minutes.

-• Adaptive tuning: Learns normal traffic patterns using machine learning and dynamically adjusts thresholds for attack detection
+- Adaptive tuning: Learns normal traffic patterns using machine learning and compares live traffic against policy thresholds, adjusting detection thresholds for the specific protected resources.

-• Multi-tier protection: Available in two tiers: Network Protection for virtual networks and IP Protection for specific public IP addresses
+- Two protection tiers: Offers Network Protection for resources across virtual networks and IP Protection for individual public IP addresses, so organizations can match coverage to their needs.

-• Layer 7 integration: Works with Azure Application Gateway WAF and third-party WAFs for full stack (L3–L7) protection
+- Layer 7 through WAF integration: Works with Azure Application Gateway WAF and third-party web application firewalls to add application-layer (L7) protection alongside the network-layer service.

 4. Radware DefensePro